 Take a picnic and games to play at the park.

-Make a fire in the fire pit, make s’mores and eat them.
+Build a campfire, make s’mores and eat them.

-Studies show that family connectedness is essential to health and to human flourishing, and that strong families build strong communities.
+Studies show that family connectedness is essential to health and human flourishing, and strong families build strong communities.
 Over-committed families in too much of a hurry and parenting from a distance contribute to feelings of disconnectedness.
 In contrast, families who prioritize time together build strong bonds.
 Guarding that family time can make you stronger!